jberkel/sms-backup-plus/README.md

 #### <a name="restore-reversed">The timestamps of the restored messages is wrong / the messages are not restored in the right order</a>

 This is a known bug: [#94](https://github.com/jberkel/sms-backup-plus/issues/94)

+#### <a name="restore-kitkat">How do I restore on KitKat</a>

+Restoring on KitKat requires an additional permission which needs to be granted by the user after installation.
+SMS Backup+ will open the settings app for you - in the `Messaging` tab select SMS Backup+.
+Then set the `Write SMS/MMS` permission to `ON` (see [screenshot][appopsdetail]), return to SMS Backup+ and re-run restore.

+*Note*: this only applies to version 1.5.6-BETA.

 ### Authentication questions